Which payment processors support Interac, credit cards, and mobile wallets?

 1. Moneris

-Moneris is one of Canada’s largest payment processors and has deep integration with Interac.
+Moneris is one of Canada’s largest payment processors and is heavily focused on Interac acceptance alongside global card brands.

 Supports: